 Zinc - inflammation regulation, new skin cells & healing: oily fish, walnuts, broccoli

-Also, drink lots of water and wear SPF foundation / moisturiser all year round.
+Also, drink lots of water and wear SPF foundation / moisturiser everyday, all year round.
 And of course - keep out of strong sunlight or protect yourself properly.
 In addition, skin brushing is a great dead cell shedder, as is exfoliating with a natural mitt (make sure you wash it regularly).

 More Food is Medicine articles.